Industry Sage Media

 For more information, visit: www.smithtek.com.au.

-Phil Seboa
+About Phil Seboa

-Phil Seboa is an automation enthusiast with a passion for Industry 4.0 and IIoT, with a background in Electrical and Automation.
-He has worked on projects ranging from electric motor modifications to high voltage transformer solutions for the Australian Power Grid.
-As a Sales Engineer at Phoenix Contact, Phil gained expertise in edge technology, automation, power reliability, and control systems.
-Currently, he is excited about the Ignition software platform's potential in the industrial sector and explores home automation using IIoT infrastructure.
-Committed to continuous learning, Phil actively engages with the automation community, sharing his knowledge and insights.
-Fun fact: Phil once drove a football team to a sponsored event at Wembley Arena and scored a goal on the pitch.
+Phil Seboa is an automation enthusiast with a deep passion for Industry 4.0 and IIoT.
+With a background in Electrical and Automation, he has worked on diverse projects, including electrical modifications of electric motors and high voltage transformer solutions for the Australian Power Grid.
+As a Sales Engineer at Phoenix Contact, he gained expertise in edge technology, automation, power reliability, and control systems.

-Ed Fuentes
+About Ed Fuentes

-Ed Fuentes is an industrial automation expert with over 30 years of experience, currently a Technical Sales Executive at Inductive Automation Australia.
+Ed Fuentes is an industrial automation expert with over 30 years of experience, currently serving as a Technical Sales Executive at Inductive Automation Australia.
 He leverages Industry 4.0 technology to drive digital transformation in the Australian manufacturing sector.
-Ed has held key roles at ATS Global and Rockwell Automation, specializing in account management and technical sales.
-He holds a Bachelor of Engineering and a Post Graduate Diploma in Business Management from Swinburne University of Technology, and is certified in Ignition Core 8.1 and as a Cisco Certified Network Associate.
-Dedicated to continuous learning, Ed actively participates in industry communities.
-Outside work, he enjoys exploring culinary places, talking to chefs, and entertaining friends and family with his BBQ skills.
+Ed's career includes roles at ATS Global and Rockwell Automation, with expertise in account management and technical sales.